 Undesirable results for the levels of groundwater storage would occur when 25% of groundwater elevations measured at same RMS wells exceed the associated MTs for two (2) consecutive measurements.
-If the water year is dry or critically dry, then levels below the MTs are not undesirable if groundwater management allows for recovery in average or wetter years.
 For the Antelope Subbasin, this exceedance will result significant and undesirable levels of groundwater level declines that could impact the use of existing wells and beneficial users of groundwater.
 The significant and unreasonable decline in storage would result in limiting the volume of groundwater available for agriculture, municipal, industrial, and domestic uses without any PMAs to mitigate the impact by new and deeper wells.